Reviewable/Reviewable/docs/accountsettings.md

 }
 ```

 By default, only the actual deltas have red/green highlights in two-column mode.
-If you'd like the whole line to be highlighted as well (like on GitHub) you can add the styles from [this example](https://gist.github.com/pkaminski/2922da3d58f76a8ed7bf), or simply set your account custom stylesheet URL to `https://gitcdn.xyz/cdn/pkaminski/2922da3d58f76a8ed7bf/raw/highlight_lines_in_two_columns.css`.
+If you'd like the whole line to be highlighted as well (like on GitHub) you can add the styles from [this example](https://gist.github.com/pkaminski/2922da3d58f76a8ed7bf).

 <a id="line-link-template"></a>